gear-foundation/whitepaper/docs/features/engine.md

 ## Interoperability

 Gear Protocol's design emphasizes interoperability at its core.
-With a Substrate foundation, chains deployed using Gear are inherently compatible with other Substrate-based networks, facilitating seamless integration as parachains.
-Beyond the Dotsama ecosystem, Gear networks can be engineered to interface with diverse blockchain networks, enabling a myriad of potential use cases.
-This interoperability empowers Gear Networks to facilitate transaction processing, data exchange, and interaction across various ecosystems, thereby fostering cross-chain collaborations and innovation opportunities.
+With a Substrate foundation, chains deployed using Gear are inherently compatible with other Substrate-based networks.
+Gear networks interoperability empowers them to facilitate transaction processing, data exchange, and interaction across various ecosystems, thereby fostering cross-chain collaborations and innovation opportunities.

 Gear also provides an API for connecting to Gear nodes, interacting with the network, and making queries via JavaScript, and as this is built on the Substrate layer, it ensures consistency across all Substrate-based networks.
 The Gear API is capable of connecting to local or remote nodes, retrieving node info, getting program metadata, signing messages, uploading programs, sending messages or replies, calculating gas spent for message processing, reading program states and user mailboxes, subscribing to events, and more.
 The Gear API accommodates synchronous and asynchronous messages as required by a program's logic.